 A Neonatal Intensive Care Unit (NICU) is a highly specialized center for premature and special needs newborns and infants.
 Everyone on our staff is dedicated to the health and well being of your baby.
 To help newborns get healthy, out of the hospital system and into their homes with their parents sooner, techniques such as kangaroo care are employed (allowing skin-to-skin contact of a baby with its mother).
 These techniques have proven to decrease the length of the stay and to promote infant-mother bonding while encouraging the mother to breast-feed her child.

-- Ochsner Medical Center
+- Ochsner Baptist

 - Ochsner Medical Center - West Bank

 - Ochsner Medical Center - Baton Rouge